 Activities and Impact to date

-In 2010 we delivered training in two residential centres for children and young adults with disabilities in the Rusizi district.
+In 2010, we delivered training in two residential centres for children and young adults with disabilities in the Rusizi district.
 We trained local staff to introduce therapeutic music programmes into both centres and we have supported them ever since as they have required moral support, professional guidance and additional training.
-These staff members are now confident in their work and have become trainers in order to share their skills with others locally through an exchange project piloted in 2015.
+These staff members are now confident in their work and have become trainers in order to share their skills with others locally through an locally-led training project piloted in 2015.